backups-obsidian/backup-obsidian-2/100 study-notes/104 Linux/Using openssl.md

 - The above technique won't work for elliptic curve keys.

-> [!note]- Notice that we have to use `req` to list the contents of a CSR whereas we use `x509` to list the contents of a certificate.
+> [!note] Notice that we have to use `req` to list the contents of a CSR whereas we use `x509` to list the contents of a certificate.

 ### Signing CSRs using a root CA private key
-- Signing a CSR using a private key
+- **Signing a CSR using a private key** ^21249a
 	- `openssl x509 -req -days 3650 -in some.csr -CA ca.cert -CAkey ca.key -out some.cert -CAcreateserial`
 	- Here days is the validity of the certificate.

-> [!tip]- For the clients to trust the certificates signed by our CA we need to have the CA's public cert in the browser/devices.
+> [!tip] For the clients to trust the certificates signed by our CA we need to have the CA's public cert in the browser/devices.
 ---
 ### Example
 - Sample certificate of `sarthaknarayan.tech`